Hiring Local Talent and Extras: Casting Across Cultures

 Payroll Taxes

-All talent payments require federal, state, and local tax withholding plus Social Security and Medicare contributions totaling roughly 25-30% on top of gross fees.
-International productions typically work through American payroll services to handle these obligations properly.
+All talent payments need federal, state, and local tax withholding, plus Social Security and Medicare inputs.
+Together these add about 25-30% on top of gross fees.
+Global shoots mostly work through American payroll services to handle these duties well.

 Agency Commissions

-Casting agencies charge 10-20% commission on bookings, typically paid by the production company rather than deducted from talent fees.
-Some premium agencies charge higher rates for exclusive or high-profile talent.
+Casting agencies charge 10-20% commission on bookings, mostly paid by the production firm rather than taken from talent fees.
+Some premium agencies charge more for exclusive or high-profile talent.

 Cultural Considerations and Authenticity